Saturday, September 17, 2016

 (For those interested in all things art, Futurist Movement ideologies were launched here in 1909 by intellectuals of the day from popular cafe, Guibbe Rosse.)

 This (left) is St Mathew, by Ghiberti for the Cambio Bankers.
-So, even bankers and lawyers had patron saints!
+So, even bankers and lawyers had patron saints.
+I wonder if they still do!

 Turn the corner and Logge del Mercato Nuovo, a covered market (revamped in 1574), greets visitors with a variety of stalls, nowadays all bulging with souvenirs.
-Beside it though is the tourist magnet, Fontana del Porcellino, Florence’s famous porker.
+Beside it though, is the tourist magnet, Fontana del Porcellino, Florence’s famous porker.
 Rub his brass nose to return to Florence or put a coin in his mouth for good luck.
-Anyway, you just can’t help but get into the spirit of these things, and like the Lottery, it’s a case of good hope.
+Either way, you just can’t help but get into the spirit of these things, and like the Lottery or even the Fountain of Youth, it’s a case of good hope.

 Palazzo Vecchio